NehaMahendraSingh/HealthBlog/README.md

 ````
 <br />

-* Now we can try by running a query from Astra CQL console:
+* Now we can try by running a query from Astra CQL console: <br />

 use healthblog;